 * The 2 doses need not have been received during the same season or consecutive seasons.

 † Administer 2 doses based on age at receipt of the first dose of influenza vaccine during the season.
-Children who receive the first dose prior to their ninth birthday should receive 2 doses, even if they turn nine years during the same season.
+Children who receive the first dose prior to their ninth birthday should receive 2 doses, even if they turn 9 years old during the same season.

 Influenza vaccines are not licensed for administration to infants younger than 6 months and should not be used in this age group.